Reporting your research publications

-Elements' default search finds works published since 2008, matching any Researcher IDs you have defined in your searching settings, as well as your name and your current affiliation (Deakin) and then notifies you.
+The tool’s default search finds works published since 2008, matching any researcher IDs you have defined in your search settings, as well as your name and your current affiliation (Deakin) and then notifies you.

 - the full-text document (published version)

 - accepted manuscript (also known as the post-print version) for traditional research output

 - and/or supporting evidence.

 You must also include the relevant FOR (field of research) codes/s for each publication.

 You can manually enter any publications that Elements does not automatically find by: